Standing watch over the village of the same name, Corfe Castle is an iconic and striking ruin, synonymous with the Isle of Purbeck.

 But – it’s said – Edward’s stepmother Elfryda wants his younger half-brother Ethelred to be King and so plots Edward’s murder.

-Elfryda hides Edward’s body in a hut, but it is soon discovered by a blind woman.
+Elfryda hides Edward’s body in a hut in the village, but it is soon discovered by a blind woman.

 Edward is then canonised by the Pope and becomes a saint.
 His Feast day is 18 March.